-Human induced pluripotent stem cells (hiPSCs) can be differentiated into many cell types, including neurons and cardiomyocytes, and therefore constitute a novel way to model human diseases for drug testing in vitro1.
-Ion channels represent attractive therapeutic targets in the nervous and cardiovascular systems2 rendering electrophysiological studies of hiPSCs interesting for their usage in drug discovery.
-However, such studies have traditionally been limited by the labour-intensive and low throughput nature of patch clamp electrophysiology2.
+Human induced pluripotent stem cells (hiPSCs) can be differentiated into multiple cell types, including neurons and cardiomyocytes, which can be used as human disease models for in vitro drug development1.
+Ion channels represent highly attractive therapeutic targets in the nervous and the cardiovascular system2, rendering electrophysiological studies of hiPSCs important for their usage in drug discovery.
+However, such studies have traditionally been limited by the labor-intensive and low-throughput nature of patch clamp electrophysiology2.

 Here we present the electrophysiological characterization of hiPSC-derived motor neurons using our automated patch clamp (APC) platforms, Qube 384 and QPatch.
-Our results include a measure of channel expression versus time in culture, the pharmacological dissection of endogenous ion channels (e.g. voltage-gated Na+ (Na_V) and voltage-gated K+ (K_V) channels), identification of ligand-gated receptors and recordings of action potentials using current clamp.
+Our observations include channel expression versus time in culture, the pharmacological dissection of endogenous ion channels (e.g. Na_V and K_V , identification of ligand-gated receptors and recordings of action potentials.